dasolma/pyAnaSent/README.md

 or remove the links.
 So, the next charts show the results obtained swapping the emoticons and removing the links.

-Now, the POS-tagging techniques have improved the performance become the POS-tagging + 3-gram the choice more correct.
+Now, the POS-tagging techniques have improved the performance become the choice more correct the pair POS-tagging + 3-gram.

 ![method](images/graphPreproswithNaiveBayes.png)